 All materials/references/assignments will be issued during formal lectures.
-A student who does not attend lectures will not receive this information.
+A student who does not attend lectures will not receive this information, unless a valid reason is provided, such as illness.
+Proof as per 3. and 4. below apply.

 3. Illness